This form of business is the easiest to start because you need to obtain only whatever licenses are required in order to

 The sole proprietorship gives you absolute control over your business, more so than other business structures, such as partnerships and corporations.
 Very often, a small business owner will choose to start with a proprietorship.
 As the business grows, he or she might explore the possibility of forming a partnership, a corporation, or a Single Member Limited Liability Companies (or sole LLC).

 You should contact your local county or city clerk’s office, or talk with a local business lawyer to determine what is required to operate a business in your area.
 If your business involves the sale of a product or service in other states, you may need to obtain a federal license or permit.

 If you are doing business under what is considered a “fictitious name,” then you technically need to register it in most states.
-So, for example, if the name of my business is “Bob Adams” who paints housing, I am not using a fictitious name.
+So, for example, if the name of my business is “Bob Adams” who paints houses, I am not using a fictitious name.
 But if I am using the name “Bob Adams Painters,” then that is considered a fictitious name because it is not totally identical to my name.

 Registering your “doing business as” (DBA) is done either with your county clerk’s office or with your state government, depending on where your business is located.
 There are a few states that do not require the registering of fictitious business names.
 Even when it is required, many businesses do not bother to register their fictitious name.
 The Department of Commerce in Washington, D.C., can give the necessary information for obtaining a license for interstate commerce.